EmotionLab/EmoRec-EEG/content/en/Challenge/index.md

 ## EEGAIN framework

 We provide the EEGAIN framework [here](https://github.com/EmotionLab/EEGain) for participants to use in the challenge.
 The EEGAIN framework substantially facilitates the programming effort it takes to run your own experiments.
-It includes standardized methods for data pre-processing, data splitting, evaluation metrics, and the ability to load the five datasets used in the challenge (see below) with only a single line of code.
+It includes standardized methods for data pre-processing, data splitting, evaluation metrics, and the ability to load the four datasets used in the challenge (see below) with only a single line of code.
 Here is a short introduction on how to use it:

 1. Clone the github repository and install all libraries contained in requirements.txt.
 2. Run the ssh file: